LeonTing1010/linktag-autofill/README.md

 2. Choose a local AI model.
 3. Configure your local API endpoint in the plugin settings.

-> **Tip:** You can set different models and endpoints per note using frontmatter, This allows for maximum flexibility and privacy.
+> **Tip:** You can set different models and endpoints per note using frontmatter.
+This allows for maximum flexibility and privacy.

 ---